rrriiiyyyaaa/note-writing/README.md

 * If nothing is written on the textarea and user clicks on save button, it shows an alert option.
 * User can edit as well as dele the saved notes.
 * User can remove all written text written in textarea by clicking on clear button.
-Here's the issue:
-You'll notice the tick mark on the right side of the note "✓" and still it is editable.

 You can check the live demo from here: https://rrriiiyyyaaa.github.io/note-writing/